Millbrook, Cornwall

-Millbrook (Govermelin) is a civil parish and village in southeast Cornwall, England, United Kingdom.
+Millbrook (Govermelin) is a civil parish and village in south-east Cornwall, England, United Kingdom.
 The village is situated on the Rame Peninsula four miles (6.5 km) south of Saltash.
 The population of Millbrook was 2,033 in the 2001 census, increasing to 2,214 at the 2011 census.
 Millbrook is at the head of a tidal creek which has been dammed since 1977 as a flood prevention measure.
 The resulting pool and wetlands are a birdwatching site.

 The seal of the borough of Millbrook was a mill with waterwheel in a stream of water amid trees and hounds, with the legend "Sigillum de Millbrookia".

-Religion and Culture
+Religion and culture

 The modern parish church is dedicated to All Saints.
 The parish was created from part of Maker parish in 1869.
 The village also has a Methodist chapel.

 The Black Prince Parade takes place on May Day bank holiday.
 During mid-morning a procession of dancers and singers parade through Millbrook and the neighbouring villages of Kingsand and Cawsand, stopping at chosen houses and inns on the way.
 They carry with them a boat decorated with all the available spring flowers.
 In the evening, the boat is launched onto the water with an accompanying firework display.
 The ritual has been carried out in Millbrook since the 14th century.